Arriving at Hotel Caravanserai

 Somehow time seemed to pass quickly and we started to get chilly and moved inside.
 Jerome enjoyed a laze in the huge smooth stone bathtub.
 The room was warm with adequate heating so we were fine to change and go down for dinner.
 Mischka, the cat joined Jerome again.
 I could see the two seemed smitten by each other.

-For the next day we planned to go into Marrakesh town, to do some shopping and see some of the sights.
+For the next day we planned to go into Marrakesh town, to do some shopping at the souks and see some of the sights.
 Read more about it in my next post.